Tech giant Yandex shakes up UK market with ultrafast grocer Yango Deli

 The second area that Chernikov identified for further improvement is potentially more difficult.
 Ultrafast services already rely on a sophisticated and painstakingly honed system of logistics to get deliveries to doorsteps rapidly.
 A team of pickers assembles orders from shelves of ordered stock keeping units (SKUs) in dark stores, and then orders are dispatched via courier.
 Every detail, down to whether an order is delivered on a bicycle or an electric moped, is determined with the help of big data.
 Improving on an already high level of efficiency is challenging, but it’s what successful players will need to achieve if they are to continue making their offering more attractive and stand out in a crowded market.

-“We benefit very much from an astonishingly talented tech team to implement, localise, and improve our tech tools right from the start,” Chernikov said.
+“We benefit very much from an astonishingly talented tech team to implement, localise and improve our tech tools right from the start,” Chernikov said.
 “A key staple here is our warehouse management system with a real-time inventory.
-It’s got intelligent big market algorithms, routing algorithms, and very effective shelf space planning logistics.
+It’s got intelligent big market algorithms, routing algorithms and very effective shelf space planning logistics.
 Another useful tool is our dispatch and delivery system.
 It’s a very advanced piece of technology and gives us a big head start.
 Then we have our intelligent demand prediction and automated stock ordering systems, which have already been tested at scale across different countries and multiple sites.”

 This town IS big enough

 The move towards the ultrafast format appears to be more than a fad.
 Research by Sacra indicates that 60% of people bought more groceries online during COVID, and it looks like that trend will endure – the report indicates that new online grocery shoppers plan to stick with the service or use it even more in the future.
 “I think everyone agrees that this way of grocery shopping is here to stay, and that it’s going to grow.
-The move towards ultra-fast e-grocery delivery is likely to result in companies opening new dark stores until all areas are covered,”.
+The move towards ultrafast e-grocery delivery is likely to result in companies opening new dark stores until all areas are covered.”

 But once market penetration has increased and various companies have carved out niches and loyal customer bases, the question of how to maintain sprawling networks, distribution services and supply chains will arise.
 “I think that the complexities will begin at a later stage, when all the companies in the market will need to operate these monster businesses efficiently,” Chernikov noted.
 Once again, he emphasised the benefit of having Russian tech giant Yandex as a backer in this regard.
 “I feel very privileged to have Yandex’s support in this area, which means that Yango Deli has a good head start against other market participants.”

 The UK online grocery delivery market is huge, and the European market, valued at over €2tn according to the FT, is even bigger.
 As more consumers become alert to the time-saving possibilities of ultrafast groceries, the growth trend seems likely to continue.
-Already a favourite among busy young professionals and students, it won’t be long before the market gains significant traction among overscheduled parents, large families, and any other shopper who simply wishes to free themselves of the time commitments and effort a trip to the shop requires.
+Already a favourite among busy young professionals and students, it won’t be long before the market gains significant traction among overscheduled parents, large families and any other shopper who simply wishes to free themselves of the time commitment and effort a trip to the shop requires.
 As the slogan of German delivery company Gorillas points out, ultrafast services are “faster than you.”
 But can the market sustain so many newcomers?
 Chernikov was upbeat on this point: “I truly believe that there is space for quite a few players in the market, definitely more than one or two.
 We are planning to be one of them.”